 The NGINX Application Platform helps reduce architectural complexity by consolidating common functions down to far fewer components – in many cases, down to a single piece of software.

 One of the year’s most important milestones in advancing NGINX’s technical vision was the release of NGINX Plus Release 16 (R16).
 With R16, NGINX Plus can function as a single, elastic ingress and egress tier for all of your applications.
 What this means is that you can consolidate the functionality of a load balancer, API gateway, and WAF into a single software package that spans any cloud.

 NGINX Plus R16 includes new clustering features, enhanced UDP load balancing, and DDoS mitigation, making it a more complete replacement for costly F5 BIG-IP hardware and other load‑balancing infrastructure.
 New support for global rate limiting further makes NGINX Plus a lightweight alternative to many API gateway solutions.
 Finally, new support for Random with Two Choices load balancing makes NGINX Plus the ideal choice for load balancing microservices traffic in scaled or distributed environments, such as Kubernetes.

 A nod is also due to the launch of NGINX Plus R17, which included support for TLS 1.3, the latest version of the protocol that is responsible for all secure Internet traffic.
-Other new features include two‑stage limit rating, easier OpenID Content configuration, and 2x‑faster NGINX WAF functionality.
+Other new features include two‑stage limit rating, easier OpenID Content configuration, and 2x‑faster performance with NGINX ModSecurity WAF.

 3: gRPC Support with NGINX 1.13.10